 There is no extra cost to use Object Lock, however you are responsible for the normal charges associated with storing the locked file.

 Can Object Lock be enabled later on?

-The Bucket that a file is in must have Object Lock enabled in order to use Object Lock on that file.
+No, the Bucket that a file is in must have Object Lock enabled to use Object Lock on that file.
 The only option to enable Object Lock on a Bucket is when you make the bucket for the first time.
 This means you cannot enable Object Lock on any file in a Bucket that was not created with Object Lock enabled and it cannot be turned on after the fact.
 We have mimicked this behavior from AWS.

 What happens if I made a mistake and locked a file for longer than I wanted?

 If you have locked your file for longer than you intended then you will need to close your B2 account.
 For assistance in closing your B2 account please see either Canceling and Deleting a Backblaze Account or How Do I Cancel My B2 Account.

 Yes, Object Lock in B2 Cloud Storage was designed with the Immutability feature in Veeam Backup & Replication in mind.
 If you have enabled Object Lock on a bucket on your account you can follow our guide on how to set up Veeam with B2 Cloud Storage.
 For more information, see this page.

 Can I use Object Lock on a bucket that does not have it enabled?

 No, Object Lock can only be used on a bucket that has Object Lock enabled.

 Can I use Object Lock with the B2 CLI/AWS CLI?